dward2/BME547/Resources/WebServices/flask_web_server.md

 is the function that will run when `/info` receives a GET request.
 It returns a JSON string of the dictionary defined in the procedure.
 The `flask` function `jsonify` encodes the given variable into a JSON string to be sent over the web.
+See the section on **`jsonify` Usage Notes** below for more information about when this needs to be used.

 `app.run()` starts the server.